 Below we see a screenshot showing before and after profiles from applying these changes to the code on an NVIDIA GPU platform.
 Similar results should be possible on any acclerated platform.
-Using 64 blocks and two asynchronous queues, as shown below, roughly a 2X performance improvement was observed on the test machine over the performance without pipelining.
+Using 16 blocks and two asynchronous queues, as shown below, roughly a 2X performance improvement was observed on the test machine over the performance without pipelining.

-Figure 7.3: Visual profiler timelines for the original mandelbrot code (Top) and the pipelined code using 64 blocks over 2 asynchronous queues (Bottom).
+Figure 7.3: NVIDIA NSight Systems profiler timelines for the original mandelbrot code (Top) and the pipelined code using 16 blocks over 2 asynchronous queues (Bottom).

-Multi-device Programming
+7.2 Multi-device Programming

-For systems containing more than accelerator, OpenACC provides and API to make operations happen on a particular device.
+For systems containing more than one accelerator, OpenACC provides an API to make operations happen on a particular device.
 In case a system contains accelerators of different types, the specification also allows for querying and selecting devices of a specific architecture.

-acc\get\num\devices()
+7.2.1 acc\get\num\devices()